 Life Insurance Benefits

 The State has partnered with ING to provide members a new fully insured Life Insurance plan.
 The State provides Basic Life Coverage of $25,000 at no cost to all benefited employees.
 The Plan provides both a death benefit and an accidental death and dismemberment (AD&D) benefit.
 In addition, you may elect supplemental Life Coverage for yourself and your eligible family members.
 You pay the full cost of these coverages through after-tax payroll deductions.
 The ING Life Insurance coverage is portable meaning members can continue the policy on their own when they end employment with the state.

-For external Board of Regents group term life insurance information, go to benefits.sd.gov
+For external Board of Regents group term life insurance information, go to http://www.benefits.sd.gov/lifeinsurance.aspx

 Employee Supplemental Coverage

 You may choose Supplemental Life Coverage levels for yourself of two, three, four, or five times your annual earnings.
 The maximum amount of Supplemental coverage available is $400,000.

 Contributions for Employee Supplemental Coverage

 The after-tax monthly supplemental coverage rates are listed below.